We want heart rate training to be a staple in your program no matter what your goals are.

 AnT and MHR Estimation Test

-Below outlines an easy, non-invasive way to use Morpheus to estimate your personal AnT and Max HR.
+Below outlines an "easy", non-invasive way to use Morpheus to estimate your personal Max HR.

-This is certainly not the only way to complete an estimated AnT and MHR test.
+This is certainly not the only way to complete a Max HR test.
 But we've had a lot of success with this for the average person that does not have a lot of experience with heart rate training.
-And when comparing to actual lab-based tests of the same people, this test is almost always within just a couple of beats per minute of lab measured AnT and MHR.
+And when comparing to actual lab-based tests of the same people, this test is almost always within just a couple of beats per minute of lab MHR.

 Step 1: Warmup: